 Knowledge changes perception, the more you know and read about things, the more your perception changes

-it’s a dark world living your life on myths when actually you would benefit a lot from living your life on facts.
-The only way you going to move away from myths propaganda and stereotype is through experience or by reading more thus making you knowledgeable and informed
+It’s a dark world living your life on myths when actually you would benefit a lot from living your life on facts.
+The only way you are going to move away from myths propaganda and stereotype is through experience or by reading more thus making yourself more knowledgeable and informed

 Even the way you act and reason towards certain things completely changes because you are now accurately informed with facts you have learned thus change is the end result of all true learning

 For example, it is people who have decided to learn about mental illnesses that do not stereotype it as a weakness or seeking attention neither do they stigmatize people with it instead they help them

 This is because after learning more about it, they understand it which changes the way they perceive it which perception is different from an uninformed person